arsiba/heimwerk/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=arsiba_heimwerk&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=arsiba_heimwerk)
 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=arsiba_heimwerk&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=arsiba_heimwerk)

-**Heimwerk** is a self-service catalog for Terraform modules.
+**Heimwerk** is a self-service catalog for deploying services.
 Users can select from a catalog of prebuilt modules, view them, and deploy them with a single click.
 The system simplifies service deployment in a homelab and enables standardized deployments.

 The recommended use case is in combination with **Pangolin**, to automatically make deployed services accessible to the user, including subdomain, network rules, and access control.

 ## Features

-* Catalog management for Terraform modules
+* Catalog management for modules
 * Display modules with description and metadata
 * Self-service deployment with one click
 * Recommended integration with Pangolin for automatic deployment and network configuration
-* Easily extendable with new Terraform modules
+* Easily extendable with new modules

 ## Target Audience

 * Homelab users who want to deploy services quickly and easily
-* Users who want to test self-service deployments with standardized Terraform modules
+* Users who want to test self-service deployments with standardized modules

 ## Development TODOs